Molokhia (Mulukhiya)

 For the Molokhia:

-- Seven spice: A blend of spices that introduces warmth and complexity.
+• Seven spice: A blend of spices that adds a lot of flavor to the dish.
 You can use store bought or make it at home using my seven spice blend recipe.

-- Chicken broth: The flavorful base of the stew, you can use the broth from cooking the thighs earlier.
+• Chicken broth: The flavorful base of the stew, you will use the broth from cooking the thighs earlier.

-- Lemon juice: Brightens the dish with a refreshing acidity.
+• Lemon juice: Brightens the dish with acidity

 Ingredient Spotlight: Molokhia